-Witches savor a Senior Night homecoming
+Witches savor Senior Night homecoming

 That ambiance only grew more celebratory after Brewer knocked off its chief rival and three-time defending Class A state champion Bangor 3-1.

-“It was pretty fun,” said Brewer senior righthander Jack Corey, who scattered four hits over 6⅔ innings to earn the pitching win.
+“It was pretty fun,” said Brewer senior right-hander Jack Corey, who scattered four hits over 6 2/3 innings to earn the pitching win.
 “The crowd was huge, I don’t think I’ve ever seen this many people here.
 They were really loud, and I love it.”

 That victory, and the enthusiastic recognition of the 12 seniors on the roster that followed the game, served to double as recognition of the Witches’ perseverance throughout what could have been an intensely frustrating spring when home for a game so often identified by the uniqueness of its playing fields was relegated largely to a time block inside the school’s gymnasium.